How Our Life Purpose Has Been Reduced To Social Media Likes

 What most, especially young adults are searching for is their individuality, where they slot in, and social media tells them where.

-What they’re especially sensitive and vulnerable to, is taking every negative social media feedback that they receive to heart, as their life depends on the approval of others.
+What they’re especially sensitive and vulnerable to, is taking every negative feedback they receive to heart, as their life depends on the approval of others.

 Social Media Fills That Cavity

-What the Internet and it’s evil stepchild social media has done, is exposed and exploited every crack and crevice of our personalities, our emotions, and what or how we should think or feel.
+What social media has done, is exposed and exploited every crack and crevice of our personalities, our emotions, and what or how we should think or feel.

 What a mindless meaningless click of a mouse now has, is extreme power on our livelihood and how we behave.